 11. Old White by Annie Sloan

-‘It’s no surprise that Old White tops our bestsellers,’ says paint and colour expert Annie Sloan.
+‘It’s no surprise that Old White tops our bestsellers,’ says paint and colour expert Annie Sloan of this best white paint choice.
 ‘This is the quintessential Chalk Paint choice – suggesting organic chalk, gesso, and European antiquity.
 It’s a white with personality and history.’

 ‘It’s also the ideal colour for adjusting the rest of the Chalk Paint palette, so every furniture painter has a tin to hand – either to knock back statement shades slightly, to create a brand-new spectrum of bespoke hues, or to colour match to an existing piece.’